Romans 6

 May it never be.
 Seeing we have died to sin, how shall we still live in it?

-Paraphrase: But that is clearly absurd.
-Don’t we confess that as Christians we are dead to sin?
+Paraphrase: Brothers and sisters, do not think this way.
+This is such wrong thinking and so dreadfully offensive to the holy God we serve.
+Don’t we as Christians confess that we are dead to sin?
 Now if we are dead to sin, what possible sense does it make to go on committing sin as we please?
-When we say that we are dead to any person, this means that we have nothing to do with him or her.
-What would we think of a person who said, “I am dead to him” but then continues to speak with him and be friendly to him?
-We would see that as an obvious contradiction.
-So in this case.
-We can’t profess on the one hand to be dead to sin and then go on to live in the practice of it.
+When people say that they are dead to any person, they mean that they have nothing to do with him, they never want to speak to them or see them again.
+Now what would we think of a person who said, “I am dead to this man” but then continues to speak with him, to have lunch with him, and to invite him over for a barbeque?
+We would see that this as an obvious contradiction.
+So in this case; we can’t profess, on the one hand, to be dead to sin and then go on to live in the practice of it.

 Comments: